Let’s be real with each other, lady:

 But if you haven’t made great headway on your goals yet this year?
 It’s probably time for you to seek out a mentor of some kind to help.

-Hot tip: Many mentors, myself included, are likely to be opening their books for some kind of mid-year intake for this exact reason.
+Hot tip: Many mentors are likely to be opening their books for some kind of mid-year intake for this exact reason.

 Not sure you need a mentor yet?
 If you’re feeling stuck (and have been for a while) I firmly believe you owe it to your business, and your dreams, and the people you can help through your business to take action.